Business Practices in Latin America

 Passport and Entry Requirements

 All U.S. citizens must have a passport to enter Costa Rica; no tourist visa is required.
-It’s recommended that the passport is valid for six months beyond the arrival.
+It’s recommended that the passport is valid for six months beyond the return date.
+For students who need to apply for an adult passport, please view the processing times and request one soon.
+KU Study Abroad & Global Engagement has a Passport Center where students can apply for a U.S. passport.

-Non U.S. citizens are responsible for understanding their entry requirements.
+Non-U.S. citizens are responsible for understanding their entry requirements.
 Read more about visas and entry requirements through the Embassy of Costa Rica in Washington D.C.
-Most students will meet the visa waiver requirement of having a visa issued from the U.S., but also must meet the requirement of having a valid passport for six months beyond the arrival.
+Most students will meet the visa waiver requirement of having a visa issued from the U.S., but also must meet the requirement of having a valid passport for six months beyond the return date.
 Please carefully read the information on the website.